buntygateway/test/readme.txt

-This is a testing of Git
+This is a testing of Git.

+Adding new lines.